 The Bureau began calculating an index following the European definition of the Harmonized Index of Consumer Prices (HICP) as a research project.
 Data were initially shared in the Monthly Labor Review article Comparing U.S. and European inflation: the CPI and the HICP published in 2006 and we have continued monthly calculation of the experimental US-HICP since then.

-BLS strives to make these indexes available shortly after CPI release day with the exception of January indexes in even years (when expenditure weights are updated) when they are released with a lag, usually by the end of February.
-Release of indexes in other months may be delayed due to resource availability and other constraints.
+BLS strives to make these indexes available shortly after CPI release day.
+In January (when expenditure weights are updated) R-HICP indexes are released with a lag, usually by the end of February.
+Additionally, release of indexes in other months may be delayed due to resource availability and other constraints.

 Where definitional differences exist between U.S. item strata and HICP classes, factors are used to bridge between the two structures.
-This allocation and imputation procedure is an approximation of direct collection of HICP item categories.
-Factors are used to calculate HICP classes 03, 05, 09, 11, and 12.
+This allocation and imputation procedure approximates direct collection of HICP item categories.
+Factors are used to calculate HICP classes 01, 03, 04, 05, 06, 07, 09, 10, and 12.

-Indexes are produced for the urban (U), rural (R), and the total (T) populations.
-Monthly indexes are available from December 1997 for the R-HICP-U and from December 2001 for the R-HICP-R and R-HICP-T. Data are available a few days after the release of the CPI-U. Indexes for all items and all items less food and energy are calculated in addition to the following 12 HICP classes:
+Indexes are produced for the urban (U) population.
+Monthly indexes are available from December 1997 for the R-HICP-U. Data are available a few days after the release of the CPI-U. Indexes for all items and all items less food and energy are calculated in addition to the following 12 HICP classes:

 01: Food and non-alcoholic beverages